Showing posts with label Sisaket United. Show all posts

 If there is a less entertaining side in the country, then I dread to see them, but despite this, they don’t let goals in.
 I can only imagine coach Narongthanaphorn must get some kind of guilty pleasure in collecting clean sheets and hanging onto narrow victories against sides that other teams simply batter to one side.

 Make no mistake, Yasothon were awful, and surely only the free admittance sees them attract any support.
 They are a club going through the motions.
-You can’t get a beer and there is no sign of any souvenir stall, which is rare.
-It’s a shame as they have potential and a great catchment area.
+You can’t get a beer, and there is no sign of any souvenir stall, which is rare.
+It’s a shame, as they have potential and a great catchment area.

 Danilo missed a free header from five yards for United while Matias Panigazzi saw his headed effort superbly turned around by the otherwise erratic home keeper Suriya Singkhubit.
 The only goal came four minutes before the break.
 An overhit pass hit a bump and stood up for Danilo.

-The keeper was on the edge of his box assuming the ball would reach him.
+The keeper was on the edge of his box, assuming the ball would reach him.
 The big Brazilian lobbed him, but the bounce saw his effort come back off the bottom of the bar.
 Pazigazzi followed up to stoop and head home.

 The Argentinian was the best player at Sisaket by a country mile and put in everything he had week after week.
 His fellow overseas players should have bought his meals after matches because they are frankly getting away with it.
 Without him, they would have been even more inept.